Hover over the circles to discover what key packaging elements to look for when selecting a high quality extra virgin olive oil.

 Notice that our bottles are always in dark packaging?
 This dark color will help protect your oil from light and prolong the life of the oil.
 Always remember to keep it away from light and heat and use it up quickly once you open it.

 LOOK FOR CERTIFIED EVOO

-All of our extra virgin olive oils are certified by Applied Sensory and California Olive Oil Council (COOC) third-party certifiers that follows the standards set by the Olive Oil Commission of California, the strictest in the industry, for oils produced in and imported to California.
+All of our extra virgin olive oils are certified by Applied Sensory, a third-party certifier that follows the standards set by the Olive Oil Commission of California (OOCC), revered as one of the strictest in the industry, for oils produced in and imported to California.

 Extra virgin olive oil is essentially olive juice – extracted from the flesh of the fruit.

 This date indicates when this oil was made; the fresher the better!

 To prolong the life of the oil in your bottle, store it in a dark cool place and always remember to seal the cap tightly.
 See: What Affects Quality